 This course provides information to help workers begin to assess clients for drugs & alcohol problems and how to refer people into effective specialist services.

-This one day knowledge-based drugs & alcohol training course will look at alcohol and the different types of illegal drugs that are commonly used and the issues surrounding them.
+This one day knowledge-based drugs & alcohol training course will look at alcohol, prescription medication and the different types of illegal drugs that are commonly used and the issues surrounding them.

 Aims and objectives

 By the end of the course, participants will be able to:

 - Recall basic definitions of commonly used terms